sbomify/github-action/README.md

 Much like GitLab, this Action works just fine in BitBucket too.
 This repository is mirrored on Bitbucket under [sbomify/bitbucket-pipe](https://bitbucket.org/sbomify/bitbucket-pipe).

 * Navigate to Settings -> Repository variables
-* Create a new Repository varialbe named `SBOMIFY_TOKEN` with your sbomify token
+* Create a new Repository variable named `SBOMIFY_TOKEN` with your sbomify token
 * Create your `bitbucket-pipelines.yml` file ([example file](https://github.com/sbomify/github-action/blob/master/bitbucket-pipelines.yml))